npujol/npujol.github.io/Informatic/linux/management-content/listing-finding-proc.md

 # alternatively, for a more user-friendly interface
 htop
 ```

-Exploring the proc directory (`/proc`), we dive even deeper, enabling us to view the system`s kernel parameters and each process`s specific system details.
+Exploring the proc directory (`/proc`), we dive even deeper, enabling us to view the system's kernel parameters and each process's specific system details.

 ```bash
 # view specifics of a particular PID
 cat /proc/{PID}/status
 ```

 In short, `Finding and Listing Processes (proc)` in Linux is not just a core aspect of process management, but also a necessary skill for enhancing system performance and resolution of issues.